Health insurance in your 30s - the facts.

 |Age||Loading||Cost of cover||You’ve had cover since 31||If this is your first hospital cover|

-If we say the average singles hospital and extras policy today cost $2,000, by the time you looked at getting over at 40 that policy would cost $3,384.
+If we say the average singles hospital and extras policy today cost $2,000, by the time you looked at getting health cover and you're over at 40, that policy would cost $3,384.
 But that's without the LHC loading, that's just following the average 5.4% premium increase.
 That policy with the LHC loading would be $4,061.
-That's an extra $677 in year one alone, which by year 10 balloons to $1,087.
+That's an extra $677 in year one alone.

 Over the 10 years of the LHC period, you're paying $8,673 in LHC penalties and these penalties go to the insurer, not into the public health system.

-So, while you may have saved $16,957 over the 10 years you didn't have cover, your average premium per year is almost $2,000 more than someone who took out cover before 31.
+So, while you may have saved directly over the 10 years you didn't have cover (assuming you didn't have to pay any unexpected medical fees), your average premium per year is almost $2,000 more than someone who took out cover before 31.
 Plus, you weren't able to claim for hospital or extras benefits during that time.
-Nor were you able to claim your private health insurance as a deduction come tax time.

 How Lifetime Health Cover Loading works